Marcussy34/apudevmatch2025/BUILDPLAN.md

 ## Executive Summary

 **Grand Warden** is a privacy-first security suite combining password management and Web3 wallet security in a browser extension.
-The project leverages Oasis Sapphire for confidential compute, Sui for public state, and The Graph for real-time data indexing.
+The project leverages a carefully orchestrated technology stack where:

+- **Oasis Sapphire** serves as the Confidential Compute and Private Logic Layer
+- **Sui** acts as the Public Coordination and State Layer
+- **Oasis ROFL** functions as the Critical Data Bridge connecting Sui and Sapphire
+- **Walrus + Seal** provides Decentralized Storage and Access Control
+- **Sui zkLogin** enables Primary Authentication and Onboarding
+- **The Graph** operates as the Real-Time Data Layer for unified GraphQL access

 ### Current Status Assessment